 We partner with Clark County to offer a low-income weatherization and ductless heat pump program for eligible residents.
 Both owner-occupied and rental homes, including manufactured homes, are eligible for the program if income guidelines are met.

-We offer a variety of weatherization rebates for owners of electrically heated multi-family buildings (five or more units) in Clark County.
-Rebates are available for windows and insulation upgrades.
+We offer a variety of rebates for owners of electrically heated multi-family buildings (five or more dwelling units) in Clark County.
+Buildings must also have dwelling units that are stacked, meaning the units share floor and ceiling areas.
+Please see our multi-family property programs page for more information.